Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI.
-Mismatches mean the motherboard might have been replaced, which is a red flag.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard might have been replaced, a red flag for stolen or heavily repaired devices.

-- Test all buttons—power, volume up/down.
+- Test all physical buttons — power, volume up/down.
 Ensure they are clicky and responsive, not mushy or stuck.

-- Test both speakers, the earpiece, and the microphone by making a quick call and playing some music.
+- Test both speakers, earpiece, and microphone by making a quick call or playing a video — listen for clarity and volume.

-- Test front and back cameras—take photos and videos.
-Check for dust spots, focus issues, and proper functioning of flash.
+- Test front and back cameras — take photos and videos in different lighting.
+Check for dust spots, focus issues, and optical image stabilization (OIS) wobble.

-- Verify the fingerprint sensor works on the first try and unlocks the device quickly.
+- Verify fingerprint sensor works on first try — register your finger and test unlocking multiple times.

-- Check for screen burn-in: Open a white image at full brightness and look for any persistent shadows or discolouration, especially common on AMOLED screens.
+- Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from static UI elements.

-- Verify Wi-Fi, Bluetooth, GPS, and NFC all work by connecting to a network, pairing a device, checking location, and testing a contactless payment (if possible).
+- Verify Wi-Fi, Bluetooth, GPS, and NFC all work — try connecting to a network, pairing a device, checking location, and a quick tap-to-pay simulation.

-- Check if Google FRP (Factory Reset Protection) is removed—try setting up the device as a new user.
-If it asks for the previous owner’s Google account, walk away.
+- Check if Google FRP (Factory Reset Protection) is removed — perform a factory reset in front of the seller and ensure it allows you to set up as a new device without asking for previous owner’s Google account.

-- Test the charging port—try plugging in the charger and gently wiggling the cable.
-It should feel secure and charge consistently.
+- Test charging port — plug in a charger and gently wiggle the cable.
+It should be snug, and charging should be consistent.

-- Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
-If the small white sticker (Liquid Contact Indicator) is pink or red, the phone has had significant water contact.
+- Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+If the Liquid Contact Indicator (LCI) is pink or red, the phone has had water contact.

 |---|---|